We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Tony Sheppard hasn’t put the rod holders in his boat all year, and that’s odd for a professional crappie fisherman whose home waters are Kentucky and Barkley lakes.
+Tony Sheppard hasn’t put the rod holders in his boat in a long time, and that’s odd for a professional crappie fisherman whose home waters are Kentucky and Barkley lakes.
 Sheppard has grown up fishing the massive impoundments, which are among the country’s hottest spots for crappie fishing, and he is one of the country’s best-known—and most competitive—crappie pros.
 When Sheppard isn’t on the water, he’s designing crappie baits and equipment for Jenko Fishing.

 Probing offshore cover and structure for slabs is productive year-around here, and the way most anglers do it is by spider rigging.
 In fact, long crappie rods, fanned eight at a time across a bow, might be the only sight in western Kentucky more common than the yellow Dollar General sign.
 So, when a guy like Sheppard says he catches way more fish with one spinning rod, casting one jig a time, you listen up.